Who We Are

 In August 2009, the PCIJ published a series of investigative reports into the political favors and corruption that marred the awarding of over 27,000 road and civil–works contracts, and the prevalence of political appointees in middle– and senior–level executive positions.

-A founding member of the Access to Information Network (ATIN) in the Philippines, the PCIJ has pioneered in asserting and indexing access to information practices of various government agencies, and co-led the public advocacy for the passage of a Freedom of Information Law by the Philippine Congress over the last eight years.
+A founding member of the Access to Information Network (ATIN) and the Right to Know, Right Now!
+Coalition in the Philippines, the PCIJ has pioneered in asserting and indexing access to information practices of various government agencies, and co-led the public advocacy for the passage of a Freedom of Information Law by the Philippine Congress over the last eight years.

 A founding member of the Southeast Asian Press Alliance (SEAPA), the PCIJ has conducted most of the journalism skills and investigative reporting seminars for journalists in the open restricted democracies of the region, notably Burma, Vietnam, and Cambodia.